bdawgcodes28/Su26LLEX/Readme.md

 ## Introduction

 Hello!
 I am currently conducting research at NC A&T as a member of the ADEPT Laboratory.
-I made this GitHub repository is forked from the [LibreLane GitHub Repository](https://github.com/librelane/librelane) and is meant to provide a general overview of how LibreLane fits into my research this summer.
+This GitHub repository is forked from the [LibreLane GitHub Repository](https://github.com/librelane/librelane) and is meant to provide a general overview of how LibreLane fits into my research this summer.